We live and breath motion, movement and function.

 From the moment you start therapy, you will feel comfortable with our staff and clinic.
 We work to schedule appointments with the same therapist to provide better continuity of care each visit.
 We believe the best comprehensive care is derived from the synergy between patient and clinician — A level of excellence and care, tailored to each individual in a friendly supportive environment.

-Mark has been a Certified Strength and Conditioning Specialist since 2001 and is active in the community working with local school teams and individual athletes teaching injury prevention and performance enhancement programs.
+Mark has been a Certified Strength and Conditioning Specialist (CSCS) since 2001 and is active in the local athletic community.
+He regularly works with school teams and individual athletes, providing injury prevention strategies and performance enhancement training.

 James has extensive experience treating a variety of orthopedic, post-surgical, overuse, traumatic and athletic injuries whether it be the weekend warrior to professional athletes.
 His expertise is in Post-operative ACL Reconstruction, Sports Medicine, Vestibular Rehabilitation, Concussion Management, and Post-operative total joint replacement surgeries.